 Large, prominent veins in the elderly

-Age is a large contributor to bulging veins because the aging process can cause veins to weaken and lose their elasticity.
-At that point, they become enlarged and bulge.
-Veins can also bulge as the result of trauma, the presence of a skin abscess or boil, or as the result of Phlebitis, an infection caused by inflammation.
+Age is a large contributor to bulging veins because the ageing process can cause veins to weaken and lose their elasticity.
+At that point, they may become enlarged and bulge.
 Although there is no immediate cause for concern, these veins should be checked by a doctor.